This post is also available in: हिन्दी (Hindi)

-These fallen angels asked Enoch to plead on their behalf with God after He stated their final judgement.
+These fallen angels asked Enoch to plead on their behalf with God after He announced their final judgement.
 However, this teaching is not scriptural.
 Jesus clearly taught that angels do not marry.
-We find this in Mark 12:25: “For when they shall rise from the dead, they neither marry, nor are given in marriage; but are as the angels which are in heaven”.
+We find this in Mark 12:25: “For when they shall rise from the dead, they neither marry, nor are given in marriage; but are as the angels which are in heaven.”

 Also, the first chapter of the book, which claims to have been written before the flood, describes summer and winter.
-However, the Bible tells us that the seasons came after the flood: “And in the second month, on the seven and twentieth day of the month, was the earth dried… While the earth remaineth, seedtime and harvest, and cold and heat, and summer and winter, and day and night shall not cease” (Genesis 8:14 & 22).
-For before the flood the earth was watered by dew (Genesis 2:6).
+However, the Bible says that the seasons came after the flood: “And in the second month, on the seven and twentieth day of the month, was the earth dried… While the earth remaineth, seedtime and harvest, and cold and heat, and summer and winter, and day and night shall not cease” (Genesis 8:14 & 22).
+Before the flood the earth was watered by dew (Genesis 2:6).

 The Outline of the Book

 The Book of Enoch speaks of the origins of demons and Nephilim.
 It speaks of the angels that fell from heaven, and why the Genesis flood was needed.
 It also gives a prophetic exposition of the thousand-year reign of the Messiah.
 The book has five major parts: